 Notwithstanding any other State or local law to the contrary, a lien arises by operation of law against the real and personal property of

-the noncustodial parent for each installment of overdue support owed by the
+the obligor for each installment of overdue support owed by the obligor.

 imposed by the county board under paragraph (3) of subsection (u) of

 Section 27.1 of the Clerks of Courts Act.
-Unless paid in cash or pursuant to
+Unless paid pursuant to

 (f) All orders for support, when entered or